berehovskyi/apex-stream/docs/Functional-Built-In-Classes-V2/SObjectOperatorProvider.md

 ### SetSObjectByName

-Sets a SObject for a specific field name on the SObject.
+Sets an SObject for a specific field on the SObject.
 You can use this instance to assign a value using either a constant or a function, or another field.